Diviade/cmput-191_Indexproject/README.md

 # The Beats Index
+It is often said that you should be able to go country to country and purchase the same items for the same equivalent price, however for those of us who have done a little traveling (even across provinces) we can clearly see that this is not true for the real world.
+Products are often priced differely which can be attributed to many factors such as the import fees placed on products or proximity to trading ports.
+This means that certain goods are cheaper in certain countries than others.

+For my assignment, I chose to investigate Beats by Dre, a brand of bluetooth headphones.
+I untimately chose beats as I happened to be wearing them  as read the assignment instructions and became curious as to where I can fly to, in order to buy a new pair (My current one has seen better days)

 # Creation of Index Table and Results:
 The index creation occured in 7 stages
 ## Stage 1: Getting the Data